meco-group/fatrop/PILOT_USER_INSTRUCTIONS.md

 * build blasfeo: `make -j4` (you can change 4 (allowed number of jobs) depending on your CPU)
 * install blasfeo: `sudo make install`

-### Mumps - you can skip this if you do not want to benchmark

-* mumps is not required for fatrop itself, but used for benchmarking.
-* install dependencies: `sudo apt install intel-mkl-full libmetis-dev libscotch-dev openmpi-bin libopenmpi-dev`
-* go to the directory in which you want to clone mumps, for example: `cd ~/git`
-* clone mumps (we use Mumps via CMake): `git clone https://github.com/scivision/mumps`
-* configure building mumps: `cd mumps && mkdir -p build && cd build && ccmake ..`
-* in `ccmake` set parallel to `OFF`
-* if you have a too old version of cmake, install a more recent one with snap: `sudo snap install cmake`
-* press `c` to configure, `g` to generate
-* build mumps: `make -j4` (you can change 4 (allowed number of jobs) depending on your CPU)
-* install mumps: `sudo make install`

 ## Install Fatrop

 * install eigen: `sudo apt install libeigen3-dev`